 Rob Naylor was a fairly well known name in the internet wrestling community for quite a while before getting gigs doing commentary for various indy promotions.
 At one point he was namedropped during an episode of Raw by CM Punk and not long afterwards was officially hired by the WWE.
 He currently works as the ring announcer for their developmental promotion Florida Championship Wrestling.

 AJ went from an anime, video game and pro wrestling fangirl living out of motels with her family as a kid; there's a video from a WWE produced piece (back in 2001) of Lita at a signing for a just released video of hers and a teenage AJ shows up very visibly emotional at getting to meet who was presumably her idol.
-Now she's the centerpiece of arguably the biggest storyline in the entire company.
+Now she's arguably the centerpiece of the entire Divas division, having multiple storylines involving her on-screen dating multiple superstars to becoming Raw GM to becoming Divas Champion.

 Current WWE referee Charles Robinson idolized Ric Flair all his life (notably coloring and styling his hair to resemble Flair's), and after several years in the business got to work for WCW in 1997; in 1999 they finally acknowledged this on TV and made him a biased ref in favor of Flair.
 Many years after they both started working for WWE, Robinson received the honor of refereeing Ric's retirement match at Wrestlemania 24.